 Colin Jost got in some good jokes about Trump being stuck in the past and Michael Che got a strong reaction by suggesting the President, seemingly overcoming COVID-19, is like a car accident where the only survivor is the drunk driver who caused it.

-After a flurry of solid Trump jokes, WU hit a crater when Kate McKinnon appeared as a character named Dr. Wayne Weknowdis, which was a completely silly invention, which broke her and Jost so much that the fifth wall came down in a contrived manner.
+After a flurry of solid Trump jokes, WU hit a crater when Kate McKinnon appeared as a character named Dr. Wayne Weknowdis, which was a completely silly invention, which broke her and Jost so much that the fourth wall came down in a contrived manner.
 Jost got in a good jab about the death of Whitey Ford and delivered a funny bit about a gay great white shark.

 Pete Davidson took to the desk to discuss J.K.
 Rowling's transphobia controversy, as a disappointed fan with Harry Potter tattoos, which was amusing.